S3-working-group/s3-practical-guide/docs/all.md

 -   extended _Clarify and Develop Domains_ to include a detailed description and  examples for each aspect of a domain description
 -   added a detailed descripton for each step to _Proposal Forming_
 -   added an _example domain description_ to the appendix
+-   revised _The Principle of Consent_ and description of _Objection_
+-  updated glossary:
--  updated definitions for <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">Domain</a>, <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">Deliverable</a> and <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">Organizational Driver</a>
+    -  revised definitions for <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">Domain</a>, <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">Deliverable</a>, <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">Organizational Driver</a>, <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.">Objection</a> and <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.">Concern</a>
--  added new glossary entries for <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">Requirement</a>, <a href="glossary.html#entry-standard-constraint" class="glossary-tooltip" data-toggle="tooltip" title="Standard Constraint: A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).">Standard Constraint</a>, <a href="glossary.html#entry-overall-domain" class="glossary-tooltip" data-toggle="tooltip" title="Overall Domain: The domain that defines the organization&#x27;s purpose, overall strategy, business model(s), and other standard constraints.">Overall Domain</a>
+    -  added new definitions for <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">Requirement</a>, <a href="glossary.html#entry-standard-constraint" class="glossary-tooltip" data-toggle="tooltip" title="Standard Constraint: A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).">Standard Constraint</a>, <a href="glossary.html#entry-overall-domain" class="glossary-tooltip" data-toggle="tooltip" title="Overall Domain: The domain that defines the organization&#x27;s purpose, overall strategy, business model(s), and other standard constraints.">Overall Domain</a>

 #### Changes 2022-04-26